momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 With this implementation, an iterative resolver can be operated even inside an IPv6-only network.

 # Solution with existing protocols
-This section provides the mechanism of an IPv6-only capable resolver utilizing the NAT64.
+This section provides the mechanism of an IPv6-only capable resolver utilizing stateful NAT64.
 We will assume we have one or more IPv6/IPv4 translator boxes {{!NAT64=RFC6146}} connecting an IPv6 network to an IPv4 network.
-The NAT64 device provides translation service and bridges the two networks, allowing communication between IPv6-only hosts and IPv4-only hosts.
+The stateful NAT64 device provides translation service and bridges the two networks, allowing communication between IPv6-only hosts and IPv4-only hosts.
-The IPv6-only capable resolver proposed in this document performs the IPv4 to IPv6 synthesis for the resolver to communicate with IPv4 servers via NAT64.
+The IPv6-only capable resolver proposed in this document performs the IPv4 to IPv6 synthesis for the resolver to communicate with IPv4 servers via stateful NAT64.
-By using NAT64, this IPv6-only iterative resolver can be considered dual stack in the sense of {{!RFC3901}}.
+By using stateful NAT64, this IPv6-only iterative resolver can be considered dual stack in the sense of {{!RFC3901}}.

 ## Finding an Authoritative server with only IPv4 addresses